-Adult (2 months) and middle-aged (15 months) male and female rats receive ICV injection of STZ or aCSF to the left ventricle and an agomir or antagomir to the right ventricle (day 0) and the experiment continues as in Exp.
-1. Rats are decapitated at day 30 and the association between changes in miRNA expression, cognitive/emotional pathology, inflammatory markers, CBD targets, AD pathology-related targets, and β-catenin will be assessed.
-In case we find that silencing/activating miRNAs does not ameliorate STZ-induced dysfunctional cognitive and emotional function, we will increase Wnt/β-catenin pathway by blocking the phosphorylation of GSK-3β or overexpressing β-catenin in the HPC-PFC pathway.
+Adult (2-month-old) and middle-aged (15-month-old) male and female rats will receive ICV injection of STZ or aCSF to the left ventricle and an agomir or antagomir to the right ventricle (Day 0), after which the study will be completed as in Aim 1.
+Rats will be decapitated on Day 30, and the association between changes in miRNA expression, cognitive/emotional pathology, inflammatory markers, CBD targets, AD pathology-related targets, and β-catenin will be assessed.
+If we find that silencing/activating miRNAs does not ameliorate STZ-induced dysfunctional cognitive and emotional function, we will increase Wnt/β-catenin pathway by blocking the phosphorylation of GSK-3β or overexpressing β-catenin in the HPC-PFC pathway.

 Methods:

-Subjects: Adult (60 days old) and middle-aged (15 months) male and female Sprague-Dawley rats are grouped housed at 22 ± 2°C under 12-hour light/dark cycles (lights turned on at 07:00).
-Rats are allowed water and laboratory rodent chow ad lib.
-Appropriate measures are taken to minimize the number of animals used and their suffering.
+Subjects: Adult (60 days old) and middle-aged (15 months) male and female Sprague-Dawley rats will be group housed at 22 ± 2°C under 12-hour light/dark cycles with ad libitum food and water access.
+Appropriate measures will be taken to minimize the number of animals used and their suffering.

-STZ model for sporadic AD: Rats are anaesthetized with a mixture of ketamine/xylazine solution and placed in a stereotaxic frame (Stoelting).
-STZ (3 mg, 10μl) or aCSF are ICV injected to the left ventricle (AP: −0.8 mm, ML: +1.5 mm, DV: −3.6 mm from dura).
-Agomir and Antagomir are ICV injected to the right ventricle (20 nmol).
-For chemogenetic inhibition viruses are delivered to the ventral subiculum.
-The injection volume and flow rate are controlled by a micromanipulator (2 µL/min; Viral Vector Facility, ETH Zurich), after which the syringe needle remains in place for additional 10 min to prevent reflux.
+STZ model for sporadic AD: Rats will be anesthetized with a mixture of ketamine/xylazine and placed in a stereotaxic frame (Stoelting).
+STZ (3 mg, 10μl) or aCSF will be ICV injected to the left ventricle (AP: −0.8 mm, ML: +1.5 mm, DV: −3.6 mm from dura).
+Agomir and Antagomir constructs will be ICV injected into the right ventricle (20 nmol).
+For chemogenetic inhibition, viruses will be delivered to the ventral subiculum.
+The injection volume and flow rate will be controlled using a micromanipulator (2 µL/min; Viral Vector Facility, ETH Zurich), after which the syringe needle will remain in place for an additional 10 min to prevent reflux.